jb102002/SOC-Home-Lab/README.md

 ## Configuring the Windows Victim

 If you wish to configure the Windows Victim manually or something goes wrong with the script, you can follow this section.
+In the first iteration of the .ps1 script there was some issues with the code and required manual configuration.
+These have been corrected since then.

 ### Connecting via RDP
 1. Open Remote Desktop Connection on your PC